object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

         :classes: stretched-link

-Obtain the :doc:`skeleton code for these exercises from GitHub classroom <not_released>`.
+Obtain the :doc:`skeleton code for these exercises from GitHub classroom
+<not_released>`.
+You will also need to install the pytest-timeout package.

 .. proof:exercise::

     In this week's skeleton repository, create a :term:`package` called :mod:`adt_examples` with a :term:`module` called
     :mod:`adt_examples.fibonacci`.
+Make the package installable and install in editable mode.
 Create a class :class:`Fib` implementing the iterator protocol which returns the Fibonacci numbers.
 In other words, the following code should print the `Fibonacci` numbers under 100:

     .. code-block:: python3